-Our clinicians provide these workshops as well.
+Our clinicians provide these workshops as well, all across the USA.

 However, if you're in acute marital distress, get the private, one-to-one help you need.
 Our Couples Retreat experts can begin the process of transforming your relationship.
 One heart at a time.
 Pick the best weekend for you, and reserve your Intensive Couples Retreat today.

 Don't ignore your relationship problems and hope they go away.